 The value of x then decides the rating an entity gets.

-While star ratings are the primary criteria for ranking, we do consider other ranking factors explained above.
-So, it is possible that you may see a company with a slightly lower ranking placed higher in the list.
+While star ratings are the primary criteria for ranking, we do consider the other ranking factors explained above.
+It is possible that you may see a company with a slightly lower ranking placed higher on the list.
 However, in such cases, the rating for such a company will not be significantly lower than its neighbors.

 Now, you may ask why we would go through all this trouble just to provide ranking for warranty providers.
-The answer is simple, at HomeWarrantyReviews.com, the mission is to bring forth good specimens in an industry which is often under the scanners for all the wrong reasons.
-We have, over the years realized that home warranty customers need good guidance in selecting a reputable company and that word of mouth alone is not to be relied upon.
-So go ahead and use our website for an enhanced home warranty buying experience.
+The answer is simple, at HomeWarrantyReviews.com, the mission is to bring forth good specimens in an industry which is often under the scanner for all the wrong reasons.
+We have, over the years, realized that home warranty customers need good guidance in selecting a reputable company and that word of mouth alone is not to be relied upon.
+Go ahead and use our website for an enhanced home warranty buying experience.

-Thank you for reading this and we sincerely hope we didn’t scare the bejesus out of you with all the Bayesian explanation.
-Cheers!!
+Thank you for reading this and we sincerely hope we didn’t scare you with the Bayesian explanation.
+Cheers!